 Causes of High Health Care Costs

-Such use may be the largest single factor increasing health care costs.
+Use of new technologies and drugs may be the largest single factor increasing health care costs.
 Use may be appropriate or inappropriate, but in either case, cost is increased.
-An example of appropriate but costly treatment is the use of fibrinolysis or angioplasty to treat an MI; before the 1980s, when these treatments began to be used commonly, treating an MI was much less costly (but also less effective).
+An example of appropriate but costly treatment is the use of fibrinolysis or angioplasty to treat a myocardial infarction; before the 1980s, when these treatments began to be used commonly, treating a myocardial infarction was much less costly (but also less effective).
 On the other hand, many new and costly treatments, including some in popular use, are ineffective, offer only marginal advantages, or are used inappropriately for patients unlikely to benefit.
 An example is use of lower lumbar spinal fusion to treat chronic low back pain; many experts think this treatment is ineffective and/or grossly overused.

 Use of many such costly treatments tends to vary considerably among geographic areas and among physician practices within a geographic area (termed practice variation).
 For some specific disorders (eg, coronary artery disease), health outcomes are no better in areas where adjusted health spending is high than in areas where it is low.